7 Agile Retrospective Questions in a SAFe context

 Some health check items for SAFe teams

-The following questions are basically best practices of successful scaled agile framework teams.
-They are supposed to help you reflect on how well you are doing - and maybe even measuring your subjective progress over time.
+The following questions are basically best practices of successful SAFe Scaled Agile Framework teams.
+They are designed to help you reflect on how well you are doing - and perhaps even measure your subjective progress over time.

 Typically, every team member anonymously answers the following questions on a scale from 1 (Disagree completely) and 7 (Agree Completely).

-• Flow of information: “As a team, we receive all information necessary to achieve our goals.”
+• Flow of information: “As a team, we receive all the necessary information to achieve our goals.”

-• Cross-team-collaboration: “We also work together successfully cross-functionally and across team or departmental boundaries.”
+• Ü-collaboration: “We also work cross-functionally and successfully across team or department boundaries.”

-• Customer orientation: “We are aware of our customer's challenges and problems.”
+• Customer orientation: “We know the challenges and problems of our customers.”

-• Leadership & Management: “Our direct managers trust us as a team to solve problems on our own.”
+• Leadership & Management: “Our direct managers trust us as a team to solve problems independently.”

 • Process: “Our iteration length is just right.”

-The anonymous results given to these safe agile retrospective questions are then reflected on in the retrospectives.
-After checking the results of every item, you might ask: “How do you explain the results?
-Feel free to also share what you answered.”
+The (initially anonymous) results to these SAFe retrospective questions are then reflected upon.
+After you have shown the results of each question, you can ask the group: “How do you explain the results?
+Feel free to make your own answer transparent.”

-By the way, a classic for agile retrospectives in SAFe scaled agile environments is the Spotify Health Check Retrospective (more info at the link).
-Here you have an insight into some of the possible questions – and can Retro without login in Echometer without registering:
+By the way - a standard format for agile retrospectives that works in scaled agile contexts is the Spotify Health Check Retrospective (more info under the link).
+Here you have an insight into some of the possible questions - and can use the Retro without login in Echometer without registering:

 Note: This retrospective format asks for agreement with the given Health Check items on a scale.